 NAND Flash Drives and Low Endurance

 To offer high-quality performance, all flash devices are able to cope with a limited number of program/erase cycles (otherwise known as writers and erasures) – depending on how often you use your flash drive, and how many files you store & update, your limit may well run out faster than you expect.
-Generally, as MLC NAND stores double the data in a single space, the maximum endurance it provides is lower than that offered by SLC NAND.
-This means that the more you use your MLC NAND flash drive, the sooner – and more regularly – you’ll need to replace it.
+Generally, as MLC NAND stores double data in a single space.
+The maximum endurance it provides is lower than that offered by SLC NAND.
+This means, the more you use your MLC NAND flash drive, the sooner and more regularly you’ll need to replace it.

 So, what happens inside your flash drive during program/erase cycles?
-Well, when data is written and erased again and again, in standard use, there is a physical effect: an oxide layer which separates the ‘floating gate’ from the ‘substrate’ degrades, which limits its capability to maintain a charge over a long time.
-Every SSD (Solid-state Storage Device) is able to cope with a finite number of degradations before it begins to perform in a sub-par manner i.e. increased failure rates and reduced storage capability.
+Well, when data is written and erased again and again, in standard use, there is a physical effect.
+An oxide layer which separates the ‘floating gate’ from the ‘substrate’ degrades.
+This limits its capability to maintain a charge over time.
+Every SSD (Solid-state Storage Device) is able to cope with a finite number of degradation before it begins to perform in a sub-par manner.
+Increased failure rates and reduced storage capabilities are possible.

 Ways to Deal with Flash Drive Failures

-While it’s inevitable that your flash drives will begin to perform at a lower level over time, you should take the necessary steps to keep your data safe.
-Always back-up important files – work documents, precious photos & videos, essays etc. – to another storage location, such as internal hard drive, an external hard drive, or the cloud.
-This is an essential precaution, ensuring you can access those essential files even if your flash drive has corrupted data or fails to be recognized by your device.
+It’s inevitable that your flash drives will begin to perform at a lower level over time.
+Thus, you should take necessary steps to keep your data safe.
+Back-up important files, work documents, precious photos, videos and essays etc. Save them to another storage location, such as internal hard drive or an external hard drive.
+It’s essential, ensuring you can access those files even if your flash drive has corrupted data or fails to be recognized.

-You should also ensure it remains in the best physical condition: keep it covered with the cap when not in use, to prevent dust entering through the connector and clogging internal components – if you’ve lost the cap, find a replacement or keep the drive itself in dry, clean space.
-You should also avoid exposing your flash drive to any extreme temperatures or high-humidity locations – this can affect its performance over time.
+You should also ensure it remains in the best physical condition.
+Keep it covered with the cap when not in use.
+This prevents dust entering through the connector and clogging internal components.
+If you’ve lost the cap, find a replacement or keep the drive itself in a dry, clean space.
+You should also avoid exposing your flash drive to any extreme temperatures or high-humidity locations.
+This affects its performance over time.

-Be sure to remove the drive from devices properly: select the ‘eject’ option to ensure no data is being written or erased when you remove it; take great care when doing this – if you pull the drive from the USB port with too much force, you could cause internal damage, risking your data.
+Be sure to remove the drive from devices properly.
+Select the ‘eject’ option to ensure no data is being written or erased when you remove it.
+Be mindful, pulling the drive from the USB port with too much force could cause internal damage.
+This may cause lost or corrupted data.